smittyfest/EOPL/README.md

 EOPL
 ====

-Working through "Essentials of Programming Languages" by Daniel P. Friedman.
+Working through "Essentials of Programming Languages" by Daniel P. Friedman and Mitchell Wand.